SamsungDForum/JuvoPlayer/README.md

 ### Known issues:
 * Right after the finishing seek in HLS streams there is a short video pause until the audio catch up.
 It is a result of FFmpeg 'seek' function specific.
 * JuvoReactNative seek in HLS, HTTP streams does not hide the activity indicator (missing seek completion signaling).
-* JuvoReactNative GUI does not support deeplinked shortcuts for SmartHub preview feature.
+* JuvoReactNative GUI does not support deep linked shortcuts for SmartHub preview feature.
 * JuvoReactNative GUI playback settings view does not support setting default values (limitation of the React Native Tizen's Picker component).
 * JuvoReactNative GUI does not resume playback after switching from another app (no multitasking).